Get free weekly resources from us!

 Read aloud Proverbs 20:7.

 Say: There are women in our lives, like mothers, aunts, and grandmothers, who love God and walk with integrity.
 When we follow their example, we’re blessed because we’re also walking with God.
-Let’s make a special gift for our moms that will take care of their important feet.
+Let’s make a special gift for our moms that will take care of their busy feet.

 Help each child make a sugar foot scrub using the following recipe.